Skip to navigation Skip to content

 • A change in care decision is Services Australia's decision about the amount of care to be used in the customer’s child support assessment and in assessing the rate and eligibility for some Centrelink payments

-• The agency does not determine where the child should live or any custody arrangements
+• The agency does not decide where the child should live or any custody arrangements

-• The agency reflects the percentage of care of the child that each person actually has, or the percentage of care established by a written care arrangement
+• The agency reflects the percentage of care of the child that each person has, or in some circumstances the percentage of care set-up by a written care arrangement

 • When considering whether to make a new care determination, the agency will consider whether there has been a change to the existing pattern of care

-• Future changes in care cannot be taken into account and a decision cannot be revoked unless a new care event has occurred
+• Future changes in care cannot be considered, and a decision cannot be revoked unless there has been an actual care change

 7